apache/beam-starter-java/README.md

 For a comparison of what each runner currently supports, look at the [Beam Capability Matrix](https://beam.apache.org/documentation/runners/capability-matrix/).

 To add a new runner, visit the runner's page for instructions on how to include it.

+## Contributing

+Thank you for your interest in contributing!
+All contributions are welcome! 🎉🎊

+Please refer to the [`CONTRIBUTING.md`](CONTRIBUTING.md) file for more information.